Last updated

 To prevent misuse, some restrictions apply to the assets used in an AMM.
 If you try to create an AMM with an asset that does not meet these restrictions, the transaction fails.
 The rules are as follows:

-• The asset must not be an LP Token from another AMM.
+• The asset must not be an LP token from another AMM.

 • If the Clawback amendment is enabled, the issuer of the token must not have enabled the ability to claw back their tokens.